CADWRDeltaModeling/BayDeltaSCHISM/_sources/linux.rst.txt

 Copying between Windows and Linux is best done using WinSCP, which piggybacks on Putty.
 Two side benefits of WinSCP is that you can use your windows-side text editor on Linux-side files just by clicking, though this is only going to work well if the file is a managable size.
-The copies are faster than other tools and the filter options are very efficient at narrowing down what you are looking at in a directory with hundreds of fi.
+The copies are faster than other tools and the filter options are very efficient at narrowing down what you are looking at in a directory with hundreds of files.
 Two particularly convenient filters are these:

 .. code-block: console